AdityaSingh2005/Drag-and-Drop-Website-Builder/README.md

 ## About

 The <b>Drag and Drop Website Builder</b> is a React.js application that allows users to create static websites using a drag-and-drop interface.
-Users can add text and images to a specific section of the website and save the project.
+Users can <b>add text and images to a specific section</b> of the website and <b>save the project.</b>

 ## Screenshots